top of page

 Those who deliver often notice a period of time following delivery during which they experience strong emotions and reactions and may find themselves tearful, weeping, or crying.
 This is generally considered to be a short-lived period called 'baby-blues' and can be expected about 3 days after delivery, not lasting more than a couple of days.
 This brief upset does not generally interfere in functioning, relationships, or self-concept.

 Some people develop symptoms either during pregnancy or following delivery which are more difficult to manage and which suggest a major depressive episode, the onset or worsening of anxiety, difficulty adjusting, intrusive thoughts, and various somatic, or body related, symptoms.
-If this experiences lasts over two weeks feels moderate-severe, the person is encouraged to seek medical/mental-health assistance.

 Risk Factors: Risk factors are situations, events, or circumstances which may contributed to an increased likelihood of developing a mental health concern.